Facebook warns revenue growth slowing, costs remain high

-The news raised concerns that Facebook’s best days were behind it, and shares of the world’s biggest social network dropped 7.2% in extended trading.
+The news raised concerns that Facebook’s days of astronomical growth were firmly in the rearview mirror, and shares of the world’s biggest social network dropped 7.2% in extended trading.

-Chief Financial Officer David Wehner said on a call with investors that the company’s pace of expansion will slow further in the first quarter of 2020, with a percentage point decline in the low- to mid-single digits, citing its maturing business, the impact of global privacy regulation and concerns about ad targeting.
+Facebook reported its slowest-ever revenue growth for the fourth quarter, at 25%, and Facebook’s chief financial officer, David Wehner, said on a call with investors that the pace of expansion will slow further in the first quarter of 2020.
+Wehner forecast a percentage point decline in the growth rate in the low- to mid-single digits, citing Facebook’s maturing business, the impact of global privacy regulation and concerns about ad targeting.

 “We have experienced some modest impact from these headwinds to date.
 The majority of the impact lies in front of us,” Wehner said.